ViktorHi/kg-lab01/README.md

 This jar should work on Linux, Mac and Windows.

 # Documentation
-You can find project documentation here [link](https://github.com/ViktorHi/kg-lab01/tree/master/doc)
+You can find more project documentation here [link](https://github.com/ViktorHi/kg-lab01/tree/master/doc)